unicode-org/icu4x/docs/tutorials/intro.md

 # 1. Requirements

 For this tutorial we assume the user has basic Rust knowledge.
 If acquiring it is necessary, the [Rust Book](https://doc.rust-lang.org/book/) provides an excellent introduction.
-We also assume that the user is familiar with a terminal and have `git`, `rust` and `cargo` installed.
+We also assume that the user is familiar with a terminal and have `rust` and `cargo` installed.

 To verify that, open a terminal and check that the results are similar to:

 ```
-user@host:~/projects/icu_tutorial$ git --version
-git version 2.31.1
-user@host:~/projects/icu_tutorial$ cargo --version
+$ cargo --version
 cargo 1.51.0 (43b129a20 2021-03-16)
 ```

 In this tutorial we are going to use a directory relative to the user's home directory `~/projects/icu_tutorial/`.
-The `~` in the path indicates the relative location of the user home directory.

 # 2. Creating MyApp